-In the verbal interviews, participants were highly positive, with all but 5 of the participants reporting that they would chooses to use the AR system if it were available to them.
-Out of many different reasons cited, the most common was the 'try before you buy' reason -to visualize and interact with the item in the context where it is to be used.
+When asked about whether they would consider using the AR interface in a real world shopping scenario, participants responses were very positive.
+All but five of the participants reported that they would choose to use the AR system if it were available to them.
+Out of many different reasons cited, the most common was the "try before you buy" reason - to visualize and interact with the item in the context where it is to be used.
+An equally common opinion was the desire to use the interface for purchasing certain types of items.
+Typically, participants mentioned it would be very useful for purchasing large items such as furniture.
+A few participants commented that they would use AR shopping once the interface was improved.
+In this case, they felt the interface was very useful for shopping but wanted a more "polished" user interface design.
 The participants who did not want to use it argued that the interaction was not sufficient and that the 3D browser version allowed for a better inspection of the item.
-Additionally, participants reported feelings of frustration and discomfort due to the limited field of view, weight of the device, and issues with color quality of the AR display.
+Additionally, participants reported feelings of frustration and discomfort that would dissuade them from using the device.